Massin History, Family Crest & Coats of Arms

-Where did the English Massin family come from?
-What is the English Massin family crest and coat of arms?
-When did the Massin family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Massin family history?Massin is a name of ancient Norman origin.
+Massin is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
 It is a name for a stone-mason.
 The name was originally derived from the Old English or Old French word masson.

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Mason, Masson and others.

-Another 257 words (18 lines of text) are included under the topic Early Massin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) are included under the topic Early Massin Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Massin family moved to Ireland, but this topic is not covered in this excerpt.
-Another 155 words(11 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Massin or a variant listed above: